DevboiDesigns/JS_Guide/README.md

 ## Functions

+- Parameters - what is specified between parentheses
+- Arguments - are the concrete values you pass to a function when calling

 _code after return will never run_

 _use return to exit the function_

 - basic declaration
+- hoisted to top

 ```js
 function add(num1, num2) {